Logo Tel: 011 022 5323

 The file which you will eventually load into your PIC is called a "hex" file, and essentially consists of just numbers.
 If you are really looking for a challenge then you can try and write this file yourself, but normally a "higher-level" language is used.
 The next level up is called Assembler, and consists of a number of simple instructions.
 You will find details on the Assembler commands availble for a particular PIC in it's datasheet.
 Above that are higher-level languages such as "C" or "BASIC".
 "Compilers" interpret the higher-level code and convert it to assembler, which is then converted to a hex file.
 Compilers also normally include a number of "libraries" for easily performing common tasks, such as displaying text on an LCD or even writing data to an SD card.

-A programmer is a device which loads your hex file (software) into the PIC.
+A programmer is a device which loads your hex file (firmware) into the PIC.
 Most programmers only program a certain range of PICs.
 (The "MikroProg" programmer, which we sell, programs almost any PIC.)

 PICs can be programmed either "in-circuit" or "out-of-circuit":